TryItOnline/cixl/devlog/good_times.md

 #### 2018-01-04

 ### Intro
 Raise your hands everyone who's at some point torn their hair out and cursed at a time library API.
 I know I have, more than I wish to remember.
-For some reason we've decided to make time really, really complex; and it's been going on for thousands of years.
+For some reason we've agreed to make time really, really complex; and it's been going on for thousands of years.
 Epochs, leaps, months; arbitrary multiples of 7, 6 and 10; time zones, daylight savings; the list goes on and on.
-I was once tasked with the very unpleasant problem of calculating week numbers with varying start days for cabin rentals, something that precious few libraries are capable of; ever since then I feel like throwing up whenever I see a calendar problem approaching.
-The question that has been lingering in my mind is how much of the complexity is intrinsic to the problem and how much comes from using suboptimal abstractions.
+I was once tasked with the very unpleasant problem of calculating week numbers with varying start days for cabin rentals, something that precious few libraries are capable of; ever since then I feel like throwing up whenever someone mentions week numbers.
+The question that's been lingering in my mind is how much complexity is intrinsic to the problem and how much comes from choosing suboptimal abstractions.
 I recently had a reason to ponder that question again while adding support for time to [cixl](https://github.com/basic-gongfu/cixl).

 ### The Lisp Way
-One of the basic tenets of Lisp is to provide fewer abstractions and use them for everything, though almost to a fault in Lisps case.
+One of the basic tenets of Lisp is to provide fewer concepts and use them for everything, though almost to a fault in Lisps case.
 Doing so leads to more composable and powerful API's.
 Most other languages unfortunately didn't get the memo, time libraries even less so.
-Some, like Python; seem to have read the memo upside down and added as many freaking distinct [concepts](https://docs.python.org/3.5/library/datetime.html) as they could possibly think of.
+Some, like Python; seem to have read the memo upside down and added as many distinct freaking [concepts](https://docs.python.org/3.5/library/datetime.html) as they could possibly think of.
 Needless to say, I decided that [cixl](https://github.com/basic-gongfu/cixl) would be better of following Lisps lead.

 ### The Cixl Way
-Cixl provides a single concept to represent both points in time and durations; no assumptions are made about epochs, the precision is nanoseconds and all fields are zero-based.
-Internally, time is represented as number of months and nanoseconds.
+Cixl provides a single concept to represent both pointsin time and durations with nanosecond precision.
+Internally; time is represented as an absolute, zero-based number of months and nanoseconds; no assumptions are made about epochs.

 Time may be queried for absolute and relative field values;